bunnybooboo/learning-path/rust/rust-essentials/notes.md

 ### Structs

-[Structs]() are in essence tuple templates, bringing together a variety of types into structured framework.
+[Structs](https://doc.rust-lang.org/book/structs.html) are in essence tuple templates, bringing together a variety of types into structured framework.
 You could create a struct using one field, known as a newtype, or as a `key: value` pair, each pair separated by a comma.
+You could also rename values to something more shorthand using a `let`.
 Similar to classes in other languages.
 Always starts with a capital letter and further named using camel case.
 Has to be declared as mutable if its fields can alter.

 ### Enum